aistrate/elm-tetris/README.md

 A **back-to-back bonus** is awarded for two or more Tetris line clears in a row, uninterrupted by single/double/triple line clears.
 For example, 2 Tetrises in a row will be awarded a back-to-back bonus of (800 + 800) &times; 0.5 = 800 points.
 This will be added to the normal points for 2 Tetrises, 800 + 800 = 1600, for a total of 2400 (assuming level 1).
 The timing will be: 800 points after the first Tetris (not back-to-back yet), and 1600 points after the second.

 The Guideline scoring has been only partially implemented (no points for [T-Spins](https://tetris.wiki/T-Spin) or [Combos](https://tetris.wiki/Combo)).

+### Random Generator

+The implemented [random generator](https://tetris.wiki/Random_Generator) generates a sequence of all seven [tetrominoes](https://tetris.wiki/Tetromino) (Tetris pieces: I, J, L, O, S, T, Z) permuted randomly, as if drawn from a bag.
+Then it deals all seven to the game before generating another bag.
+This algorithm makes it much less likely that the player will get an obscenely long run without a desired tetromino.
+It can produce a maximum of 12 tetrominoes between one I and the next, and a run of S and Z tetrominoes is limited to a maximum of 4.

+Long "droughts" of I tetrominoes and long sequences of S and Z tetrominoes are undesirable because they increase the probability of prematurely ending the game.
+It has been demonstrated that long enough sequences of S and Z pieces make [infinite gameplay impossible](https://en.wikipedia.org/wiki/Tetris#Infinite_gameplay_impossibility) (although a good player can survive over 150 consecutive S and Z tetrominoes).

+Using a 7-bag random generator is one of Tetris Guideline's [indispensable rules](https://tetris.wiki/Tetris_Guideline#Indispensable_rules) (see subsection _Random Generator_), to be followed by all licensed games.

 ### Lock Delay